Fujitsu: Fujitsu General

-Fujitsu Ltd. has a 42% shareholding in Fujitsu General, which manufactures and markets various air conditioning units and humidity control solutions under the General & Fujitsu brands.
-In India, The company has ended its long-standing joint venture agreement with the Dubai-based ETA group and henceforth will operate under a wholly owned subsidiary Fujitsu General (India) Pvt Ltd, which was earlier known as ETA General.
+Fujitsu Ltd. had a 42% shareholding in Fujitsu General, which manufactures and markets various air conditioning units and humidity control solutions under the General and Fujitsu brands.

+Fujitsu General made CRT and plasma televisions, but exited that business in 2007.

+In India, the company ended its long-standing joint venture agreement with the Dubai-based ETA group in 2020.

+In January 2025, Fujitsu announced it was selling the air conditioner business to Japanese company Paloma Industries, the owner of Rheem Manufacturing Company.
+The branding will transition from "Fujitsu General" to simply "General".

 PFU Limited

 PFU Limited, headquartered in Ishikawa, Japan is a wholly owned subsidiary of Fujitsu Limited.
 PFU Limited was established in 1960, has approximately 4,600 employees globally and in 2013 turned over 126.4 billion Yen (US$1.2 Billion).
 PFU manufactures interactive kiosks, keyboards, network security hardware, embedded computers and imaging products (document scanners) all under the PFU or Fujitsu brand.
 In addition to hardware PFU also produce desktop and enterprise document capture software and document management software products.
 PFU has overseas Sales & Marketing offices in Germany (PFU Imaging Solutions Europe Limited), Italy (PFU Imaging Solutions Europe Limited), United Kingdom (PFU Imaging Solutions Europe Limited) and United States of America (Fujitsu Computer Products of America Inc).
 PFU Limited are responsible for the design, development, manufacture, sales and support of document scanners which are sold under the Fujitsu brand.
-Fujitsu are market leaders in professional document scanners with their fi-series, Scansnap and ScanPartner product families as well as Paperstream IP, Paperstream Capture, ScanSnap Manager, ScanSnap Home, Cardminder, Magic Desktop and Rack2Filer software products.
+Fujitsu are market leaders in professional document scanners with its fi-series, Scansnap and ScanPartner product families as well as Paperstream IP, Paperstream Capture, ScanSnap Manager, ScanSnap Home, Cardminder, Magic Desktop and Rack2Filer software products.
 In 2022 Ricoh bought 80% of PFU Limited.
 As a result several scanner series will be rebranded from Fujitsu to Ricoh, although they will continue to be made in the same facilities.